undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 Coastal Salento in August is a victim of its own popularity.
 The interior villages of the Grecìa Salentina are not.
-They are small, working communities where Griko is a living language — not a performance, not a heritage trail, not a selling point.
-If you visit Calimera or Sternatia, treat them as what they are: places where people live, shop, argue and age.
+They are small working communities where Griko is a living language, not a performance or a heritage trail or a selling point.
+If you visit Calimera or Sternatia, treat them as what they are: places where people live and age, shop and argue.
 The language preservation efforts are led by local associations and municipalities, not by tourism boards.
-The Notte della Taranta brings 120,000 people to Melpignano in a single night; the village has around 2,500 residents.
-The rest of the year they are getting on with things.
+The Notte della Taranta brings 120,000 people to Melpignano in a single night, into a village of around 2,500 residents.
+The rest of the year, they are getting on with things.

-Buy from local producers.
-The interior olive oil cooperatives sell direct.
-Do not visit the beaches of the Baia dei Turchi or Torre dell'Orso in peak season expecting solitude — those beaches are popular precisely because they are beautiful, and Italian families have as much right to them as any traveller.
+Buy from local producers; the interior olive oil cooperatives sell direct.
+And do not visit the beaches of the Baia dei Turchi or Torre dell'Orso in peak season expecting solitude.
+Those beaches are popular precisely because they are beautiful, and Italian families have as much right to them as any traveller.

 ---